 According to the IRS, nearly any debt you owe that is canceled, forgiven or discharged becomes taxable income to you.
 You'll receive a Form 1099-C, "Cancellation of Debt," from the lender that forgave the debt.
 Common examples of when you might receive a Form 1099-C include repossession, foreclosure, return of property to a lender, abandonment of property, or the modification of a loan on your principal residence.

-Due to the magnitude of the concurrent real estate market collapse, Congress passed the Mortgage Forgiveness Debt Relief Act in 2007.
-For calendar years 2007 through 2013, you could exclude up to $2 million in forgiven mortgage debt if you were married and filing jointly -- up to $1 million for other filing statuses.
-This exclusion applied to mortgage debt forgiven through a mortgage restructuring or in connection with a foreclosure.
+Due to the magnitude of the real estate market collapse that began in 2007, Congress passed the Mortgage Forgiveness Debt Relief Act in 2007.
+For calendar years 2007 through 2016, you can exclude up to $2 million in forgiven mortgage debt if you were married and filing jointly -- up to $1 million for other filing statuses.
+This can also apply to debt that is discharged in 2017 provided that there was a written agreement entered into in 2016.
+This exclusion also applies to mortgage debt forgiven through a mortgage restructuring or in connection with a foreclosure.

 Even if you receive a Form 1099-C from a lender, you still may be able to avoid taxation on the forgiveness of a debt.
 If your debt was discharged in a Title 11 bankruptcy proceeding, such as a Chapter 7 or Chapter 13 case, you're not responsible for taxes on that debt.